The Apartment

 breaths immensely shallow yet quick.
 I felt like throwing up, on the verge of

-fainting, but my hands seemed to have a mind of their own as they ruthlessly
+fainting, but my hands seemed to have a mind of their own as they ruthlessly chopped

-comprehend the gravity of the situation.
+gravity of the situation.

 Suddenly, pain exploded in my left wrist, and I collapsed,